The Golden Eggplant: Analysis

 Folklorist D. L. Ashliman, in his 1987 study of folktales, listed The Golden Eggplant as a Japanese variant of tale type ATU 707, "The Three Golden Children".

 Japanese scholars also see some proximity of the Japanese story to the international type.
 Seki Keigo remarked that the Japanese story "show[ed] much similarity" to tale type 707, albeit lacking the usual reason for the wife's banishment.
-Hiroko Ikeda, in his own index of Japanese tales, also classified the story as type 707, with the name "The Gold Bearing Plant" (Japanese: Kin no Nasu, Kane no Naru Ki).
+Hiroko Ikeda, in her own index of Japanese tales, also classified the story as type 707, with the name "The Gold Bearing Plant" (Japanese: Kin no Nasu, Kane no Naru Ki).

 In a study about tale type 707, Russian scholar Khemlet Tat'yana argued that The Golden Eggplant is an example of the phenomenon where the more fantastical variants of the tale type give way to more realistic stories that treat the extraordinary elements as unreal or a factual impossibility: in the story, the lord's son returns to his father's court with seeds of a gold- and silver-producing tree, which can only be watered by a woman who has never broken wind.